KshitijTodkar48/Google-Docs-Clone/README.md

    ```

-5. Set up your `.env` variables.
+4. Set up your `.env` variables.

-   Create a new file named `.env`, one in `Google-Docs-Clone/server` directory.
+   Create a new file named `.env` in `Google-Docs-Clone/server` directory.

-   Add a variable named `DATABASE_URL` in it.
+   In the server `.env` file, add a variable named `DATABASE_URL`.

    - You will need you own MongoDB database (local or cloud).
 Put its link under `DATABASE_URL` in the `.env` file.

+   Add another variable named `CLIENT_ORIGIN` and set its value to `http://localhost:5173`.

-6. Run the following command:
+5. Run the following command:

     ```sh
       npm run dev
     ```

   Now the backend server will be running on http://localhost:3000

-7. Open a new terminal and go to the client directory
+6. Open a new terminal and go to the client directory.

    ```sh
    cd client
    ```

-8. Install the client dependencies with npm/yarn
+7. Install the client dependencies with npm/yarn.

    ```sh
    npm install
    ```

+8. Set up your `.env` variables.

+   Create a new file named `.env` in `Google-Docs-Clone/client` directory.

+   In that file, add a variable named `VITE_SERVER_URL` and set its value to `http://localhost:3000`.

-9. Run the following command:
+10. Run the following command:
     ```sh
       npm run dev
     ```

  The React app will be running on http://localhost:5173

+## 🐋 Setup (with Docker) :

+1. Set up environment variables:
+   - Follow the steps 4 and 8 in the above 'Setup without docker' guide.

+2. Run the following command in the root directory:
+    ```sh
+      docker-compose up
+    ```

+Now the application will be running on http://localhost:5173

 ## ▶️ Preview